T-Smith45/Classic-ASBlazor/README.md

 * **Production-Ready Baseline:** Get a solid foundation with security considerations baked in.
 * **No More Copy-Pasting:** Forget the tedious setup; just `dotnet new` and go!

----

-## 🚀 Getting Started: Your Adventure Awaits!